Positive combinatorial formulae for involution matrix loci and orbit harmonics: Good version: a positive combinatorial formula as an explicit graded refinement of

 It remains to show that $\wid{\lambda/\nu} = n - 2 d + a$.
 Note that we can intuitively construct $\lp{\lambda/\nu}$ according to $\lp{\lambda/\mu}$ sequentially as follows: \begin{itemize} \item Put a large light source on the right of $\lp{\lambda/\mu}\mid_{0\le x\le n-2d+a}$.
 It emits horizontal light rays leftwards.
-The heights of all the NE steps touched by these rays must be connected.
+Then the heights of all the NE steps touched by these rays must be connected, and their minimum is $0$.
 Other steps perfectly match each other, forming reflection pairs.

 \sequence{1,-1,1,1,1,-1,1,-1,-1,-1,1,1,1,1,-1,-1,1,1,1,1,1,-1,1,-1,-1,-1} \gridscale{0.5}